 In summer 2017 Seattle began testing dockless bike share through a pilot permit system after terminating a public station-based system.
-The former system operated for 2.5 years (until spring 2017) with 54 stations and 500 bikes in several dense but somedisconnected locations. what The transit agencies were closely involved in setting up the system, with stations located near transit.
-Under the new permits, the entire city is the service area, with parking limited to the city's right-of-way (ROW).
+The former system operated for 2.5 years (until spring 2017) with 54 stations and 500 bikes deployed in several dense but somewhat disconnected locations.
+The transit agencies were closely involved in setting up the system, with bike stations located near transit stations.
+Under the new permits, the entire city is included in the service area, with bike parking limited to areas within the city's right-of-way (ROW).
 Three companies have been operating bike share services with more than 6000 bikes on the streets.
-One company added e-bikes to its inventory in February 2018.
-With no designated stations, bikes are parked wherever customers leave them, which makes them widely available and sometimes located well outside the city